Request for Proposals: MESM

 Project proposals are limited to three pages (excluding references, budget and justification, and client letter of support).

-- Client, including name, email, phone, and affiliation.
-The client is the primary representative of the client organization and the main point of contact for students.
+3. Client/organization, including name, email, phone, and affiliation.
+The client/organization is the primary representative of the client organization and the main point of contact for students.
 All clients listed on the proposal will be notified at the end of Winter Quarter (late March) regarding the status of the proposal.
 If you would prefer to limit notification of the proposal status to specific individuals, please note this in your proposal.

-d.
-Equity.
-Does the proposed project have the potential to address environmental justice issues?
-The US Environmental Protection Agency defines environmental justice as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-This goal will be achieved when everyone enjoys: (1) the same degree of protection from environmental and health hazards, and (2) equal access to the decision-making process to have a healthy environment in which to live, learn, and work."
+The US Environmental Protection Agency defines environmental justice as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations and policies.
+This goal will be achieved when everyone enjoys: (1) the same degree of protection from environmental and health hazards, and (2) equal access to the decision-making process to have a healthy environment in which to live, learn, and work." (https://www.epa.gov/environmentaljustice).

 a.
 Citations.
 Due to the scientific and technical nature of many interdisciplinary environmental problems, authors are encouraged to include citations to support their proposal.

 c.
 Client letter of support.
-Clients must submit a letter of support to clearly describe their commitment to sponsor at least one Bren student summer intern and provide data, additional funding, and/or any other resources for the project.
+Clients must submit a letter of support to clearly describe their commitment to hire at least one Bren student summer intern and whether or not the client has budget approval to pay them.
+The letter should also describe the client's ability to provide data, additional funding, and/or any other resources for the project.
 The details of these commitments must be articulated clearly in the letter of support addressed to the Group Project Committee.

-Note: The Bren School offers Summer Internship Funding (SIF) to support students completing low-paying or unpaid internships.
+• Summer Internship Fellowships: The Bren School offers Summer Internship Fellowships (SIF) to support students completing low-paying or unpaid internships.
 The small stipend offsets a portion of the students' travel and living expenses.
 This funding is not a work stipend, is not guaranteed, and depends on financial resources in a given year.

-c-iii.
-Data: If the client intends to provide data or facilitate the acquisition of data, the client should specify the type and content of the data and when it will be available to students.
+• Data: If the client intends to provide data or facilitate the acquisition of data, the client should specify the type and content of the data and when it will be available to students.
 It is preferable for the data to be provided to the students with no stipulation for a non-disclosure agreement or restriction for publication.
 If a non-disclosure agreement is required, please describe the constraints around the use of the data.
+NDAs require review by UCSB’s legal team and should be promptly provided to students to ensure no lags in the data acquisition process.

 Limited Intellectual Property License